Adriano3ds/SlidyPages/README.md

 ## Basic Usage

+You'll need to import the SmoothScroll by [iamdustan](https://github.com/iamdustan/smoothscroll/).
+You can use [jsDelivr CDN](https://www.jsdelivr.com/package/npm/smoothscroll-polyfill) or host the file yourself.

 Just download the `slidypages.css` and `slidepages.js`, put them wherever you want, import them to your HTML, and you're ready to go!